-Become a part of our diverse student community
+Become a part of our diverse community

 Studying in the United States is a great way to build the future you desire, and studying at a community college like Long Beach City College is a smart and affordable way to reach your education goals.
 We offer many degrees, programs, and resources to help you navigate through the educational system here int he US.